Tom Drake (wrestler): Wrestling

+Law and politics

 In 1960, Drake entered law school at the University of Alabama.
 He continued to wrestle in order to support Chris and daughter Mary.
 While still a student, he successfully campaigned for a seat in the Alabama Legislature, defeating 11 opponents without a run-off.
 In that position, he represented Cullman County for 32 years.
 While a member of the House of Representatives, he was elected to consecutive terms as the Speaker of the House under then-Governor George Wallace.

 Coming from a long line of lawyers on his mother's side of the family, Drake practiced personal injury law and general civil law for over 48 years, handling many high-profile cases in the North Alabama area.
 His grandfather, Jasper Newton "Butler" Powell, an attorney as well, was sought out for assistance in jury selection by both the prosecution and defense in the infamous Scottsboro Boys trial.
 Two of Drake's children are lawyers and continue to practice law in North and Central Alabama.